Rolando Blackman: Dallas Mavericks (1981–1992)

-Rolando Blackman was drafted by the Mavericks in the first round (9th overall) of the 1981 NBA Draft.
+Rolando Blackman was drafted by the Mavericks in the first round (9th overall) of the 1981 NBA draft.
 He became the first Panamanian-born player in the NBA.
 Blackman had an immediate impact on the team, averaging 13.3 PPG in his rookie season.
 He was given a good amount of minutes in his career, getting around 24 minutes per game in his rookie campaign.
 He played well but the Mavericks weren't good until the 1983–1984 season.
 That was also Blackman's best statistical season as he averaged a career high 22.4 PPG and lead the franchise to its first ever playoff appearance.
 The Mavericks managed to beat the Seattle SuperSonics and reach the second round before ultimately losing to the Los Angeles Lakers.
+On February 17, 1986, Blackman set the Mavericks single-game record for free throws made and attempted in a 22–23 performance.
 Despite putting up amazing stats, Blackman missed the all star game that year, although he did make it the following year.
 He would go on to be named an NBA All-Star four times in his career.
 At the 1987 All-Star Game, Blackman tied the game at the end of regulation with two free throws.
 The West team would go on to win in overtime.
 As for the Mavericks, they played well and even had a magical season in 1987–1988 where they managed to reach the Western Conference Finals.
 This appearance happened to be the franchise's first Conference Finals appearance in its history.
 The Mavericks made it far but fell to the Los Angeles Lakers in 7 games.
 After this series the Mavericks began to decline and wouldn't achieve the same amount of success until much later on in the Dirk Nowitzki era.
 Blackman continued to play well and averaged around 19 PPG for the next few seasons, however the Mavericks fell off in the standings.
 By the 1991–1992 season, Blackman was 32 years old and the Mavericks entered a stage of rebuilding.
 By the 1992 off-season Blackman's time with the team was finished.
 Blackman made 6,487 field goals with the Mavericks and scored 16,643 points, which was a franchise record for 18 years – until broken by Dirk Nowitzki on March 8, 2008.
 In his 865 games with the Mavericks, Blackman never fouled out of a game.